 Option one: Sort your SIM out online before you arrive

-Depending on how long you’ll be here for (and how good your Japanese is), you’ll save a lot of time and effort just ordering your SIM online in advance, especially if you’re a tourist.
+Depending on how long you’ll be here for (and how good your Japanese is), you’ll save a lot of time and effort just ordering your SIM online in advance.
+This is especially true if you’re a tourist.

-For short-term visits, Mobal is usually our top pick, but another provider might suit you better if you have specific needs.
+For short-term visits, Mobal is our top pick.
+An 8-day data SIM card will set you back ¥4,730, while longer options are available up to 90 days.
+The best part is that all options come with unlimited data.
+But everyone’s different and another provider might suit you better if you have specific needs.
 Our list of prepaid short-term SIM providers in Japan includes a handy pricing and features guide, with information on whether you can order the SIM online.

 There can be a lot more to think about if you’re looking for a long-term SIM contract.
 The main factors you’ll want to focus on are price, data allowances, English support and contract termination fees.
 Our guide to long-term SIM cards in Japan includes a simple price comparison chart, and is recommended reading before you make a decision.